-Integrating Diversity in the European Union (InDivEU) is a Horizon 2020 funded project that will start in January 2019 and run for three years.
+Integrating Diversity in the European Union (InDivEU) is a Horizon 2020 funded project started in January 2019 and that will run for three years.
 Its main objective is to provide Europe’s policy makers with an important knowledge hub on ‘Differentiated Integration’.

 The challenge of ‘integrating diversity in the European Union’ is back on the EU agenda as the EU strives to forge a post-crisis future, reach out to European citizens and counter-balance the anti-EU populist discourse.

 The InDivEU project aims to contribute concretely to the current debate on the ‘Future of Europe’ by re-assessing, developing and testing a range of models and scenarios for different levels of integration among EU member states.

 In November 1979 Ralf Dahrendorf delivered a speech at the European University Institute, A Third Europe?, emphasising the merits of a Europe ‘a la carte’ as a means of addressing blockages in the integration process.
 Dahrendorf was promoting what came to be called a form of ‘Differentiated Integration’.
 Today the challenge has returned to the EU’s political agenda in a compelling manner as it seeks to overcome a decade of crisis and the unfolding of Brexit.

 Differentiated Integration is a crucial issue in the discussions around the ‘Future of Europe’.
 It is prominently flagged by President Macron and features in the Commission’s 2017 White Paper on the Future of Europe (EU Commission 2017).